Choosing all of the best things to do in Jackson Hole depends on whether you are visiting in the summer or winter.

 If you’re not keen on skiing or you’re traveling with kids, you can go snow tubing instead!
 I’m terrible at skiing and snowboarding, so snow tubing is always one of my favorite activities to do when I’m traveling in the winter!
 Snow King Resort and Grand Targhee (mentioned earlier) are the top places for snow tubing in Jackson Hole.

 I recommend Snow King Resort though as it’s much closer to downtown Jackson Hole and gives you easier access to other activities once you’re done tubing.
-You can purchase one-day passes for the whole family that gives you unlimited access to all the snow tubing courses.
+You can purchase one-day passes for the whole family which gives you unlimited access to all the snow tubing courses.

 If you’re in Jackson Hole during the summertime, you should schedule a horseback riding tour.
-Since Jackson Hole is covered in unexplored wilderness, riding a horse is one of the best ways to enjoy more terrain and see more of the countryside.
+Since Jackson Hole is covered in the unexplored wilderness, riding a horse is one of the best ways to enjoy more terrain and see more of the countryside.

 Mill Iron Ranch is one of the best places to book a ride.
 You can choose from a 2-hour tour, a half-day tour, or a full-day tour.
 If you want to see some of the famous Jackson Hole elk, book the full-day tour.
 It will take you to the Hoback and Granite area where there are always herds of elk and their babies.